Law for Business 2

 Exhibit an understanding of the internal structure of a company, its management and control, and the legal restrictions and requirements placed on a company’s board of directors.

-A 2 hour exam
+A closed book - 2 hour exam covering the semester topics

 Teaching and Learning Strategy